-On Halloween approximately 3,000 kids got to experience what most can only dream of – selecting treats from a 2,000 pound mountain of candy at what was appropriately called Candy Mountain.
+On Halloween, A Forever Recovery supports Word of Life Church’s Candy Mountain Project.
+Approximately 3,000 kids got to experience what most can only dream of – selecting treats from a 2,000-pound mountain of candy at what was appropriately called Candy Mountain.

 The Candy Mountain project is part of CAUSE, which stands for Community Adults Urging Student Excellence, and it offered a safe trick or treating environment for kids from all around at the Word of Life Church in Flint, Michigan.

-“Candy Mountain is about having a safe haven, a place of safety, security and fun for parents and their children to come to,” said Pastor George Wilkinson, with Word of Life Church.
+“Candy Mountain is about having a haven, a place of safety, security, and fun for parents and their children to come to,” said Pastor George Wilkinson, with Word of Life Church.

-“This event is really an outpouring of an umbrella agency, CAUSE, and that’s community adults urging student excellence.
-(That) is about is the community being very involved in driving excellence and education in three areas: academics, arts and athletics.
+“This event is an outpouring of an umbrella agency, CAUSE, and that’s community adults urging student excellence.
+(That) Is about is the community being very involved in driving excellence and education in three areas: academics, arts, and athletics.
 A portion of the proceeds from this event will go back to 501c3 non-profit companies that are focused on educational excellence.”

-The event was made possible by the large amount of volunteers, as well as sponsors from both corporate and non-profit companies, including A Forever Recovery.
+The event was made possible by a lot of volunteers, as well as sponsors from both corporate and non-profit companies, including A Forever Recovery.

 This is just one of many events that Wilkinson and his church plan on having to encourage education and safety in their community, and they were more than thankful for the support from AFR.